 - Risk management basics.

 - How to transform your internal audit activity to a truly risk-based function.

 - How to develop a risk-based internal audit plan.

 More detailed information about the book is included below.

 on Risk-Based Internal Auditing

-This training shows you how to audit using the Risk-Based Internal Audit Framework(TM), developed by Mr. Mefford, and only available through his trainings.
+This training shows you how to audit using the Risk-Based Internal Audit Model(TM), developed by Jason Mefford, and only available through his trainings.
 You will learn how to refine your internal audit approach and help your organization reliably achieve its objectives, the basis for risk-based internal auditing.

 About The Book